What Happens If You're Audited Without Receipts?

 Step 3: Find other ways to justify the expenses you have mentioned

-- You can still be able to claim a portion of all of your expenses even if you don’t have the receipt by using different methods.
+- You can still claim some of your expenses even if you don’t have the receipt.
+You can use different methods to do this.

 - This implies that you will still have to gather as much proof as you can to back up the costs you claimed as deductibles on your tax returns.